rramesh/bullcow/README.md

 This repo is the backend worker.
 The backend API can be accessed with the base url ht<span>tps://</span>bullcow.rameshrajamani.com

-Uses [Free Dictionary API](https://github.com/meetDeveloper/freeDictionaryAPI) for validation of words.
+The code uses [Free Dictionary API](https://github.com/meetDeveloper/freeDictionaryAPI) for validation of words.
+It uses [Cloudflare KV](https://developers.cloudflare.com/workers/learning/how-kv-works) to store the random word selected and compare when a user makes a guess.
+A key (random uuid) and value (random word) is used for every user session with an expiry of 30 minutes.

 ## Usage